GWilloughby99/GWilloughby99.github.io/_posts/2020-01-21-stopandsearch analysis.md

 **Superintendent Ian Taylor** said: “We have recently held meetings on stop and search which gave the wider community the chance to discuss how we are using [the tool]."

 > “An approach we are also replicating with young people working alongside our partnership agencies.
-“Community members can review the statistics around stop and search and disproportionality, as well as randomly selected video examples.”
+“Community members can review the statistics around stop and search and disproportionality, as well as randomly select video examples.”

 <div class="flourish-embed flourish-chart" data-src="visualisation/4673486"><script src="https://public.flourish.studio/resources/embed.js"></script></div>